Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Universal quantum computation on a spin-qubit surface code

 In the following simulations, we fix the gate noise $p$ to $0.1\%$, so as to be below the usual circuit-level noise threshold of the surface code (around $0.7\%$ \cite{raussendorfTopologicalFaulttoleranceCluster2007}).
 This is consistent with experiments showing silicon spin qubit fidelities exceeding $99.9\%$ \cite{Yoneda_2017}.
-The dephasing time $T_2^*$ will range between $1\mu$s and $20\mu$s, which has been achieved \cite{Burkard_2023}, and is well below demonstrated dephasing times of $100\mu$s \cite{Yoneda_2017}.
-For the estimation of $p_{sh}$, we fix $v=10$m/s, $l_c=100$nm and $l_{dd}=300$nm \cite{Langrock_2023}, which in turn gives a dephasing probability \textit{per shuttling increment} $p_{sh}/4d$ between $1.5\times 10^{-6}$ and $6\times 10^{-4}$.
-Even the permissive end of this range corresponds to a more mature technology than the early demonstrations reported so far, which approach $10^{-3}$ \cite{Yoneda_2021, Seidler_2022}.
-However the task of low-noise shuttling is receiving rapidly increasing attention, notably with recent experiments now showing infidelities well below $10^{-3}$ \cite{Zwerver_2023}; we will thus assume that it will keep improving.
+The dephasing time $T_2^*$ will range between $1\mu$s and $8\mu$s, which has been achieved \cite{Burkard_2023, Yoneda_2017}, and is well below demonstrated dephasing times of $100\mu$s \cite{Takeda_2024}.
+For the estimation of $p_{sh}$, we fix $v=10$m/s, $l_c=100$nm and $l_{dd}=140$nm \cite{Langrock_2023}.
+This choice of 140nm for the distance between two data qubits takes into account additional space for the clavier gates required by the conveyor-belt mode of shuttling, and leaves extra space for singlet-triplet ancilla qubits and measurement apparatuses in the static row.
+These values in turn give a dephasing probability \textit{per shuttling increment} $p_{sh}/4d$ between $5.8\times 10^{-6}$ and $2.7\times 10^{-4}$.

+The most optimistic end of this range corresponds to a more mature technology than the early demonstrations reported so far, which now approach $10^{-4}$ \cite{Yoneda_2021, Seidler_2022, desmet2024highfidelitysinglespinshuttlingsilicon}.
+However the task of low-noise shuttling is receiving rapidly increasing attention, notably with recent proposals suggesting that $g$-factor disorder might help improve shuttling fidelities rather than hinder them \cite{Bosco_2024}.
+We will thus assume that these will keep improving.

 As the surface code is a CSS code, $X$ and $Z$ errors can be analysed separately.
 Since our code is more prone to $Z$ type errors, we focus only on them.
 Therefore, we numerically evaluate the $X$ logical error rate of a single distance-$d$ wide surface code used in memory mode via $N_\text{runs}$ runs of Monte Carlo simulations, with $N_\text{runs}$ ranging between 10,000 and 1,000,000 depending on the target logical error rates.
 In each run, random errors are injected in the code according to the error rates $p$ and $p_{sh}$, affecting both data and ancilla qubits for $d$ rounds of stabiliser measurements.
 The syndrome they create is then decoded via Minimum Weight Perfect Matching \cite{Fowler_2012}.
 The initial errors and the correction are then added to determine if the $X$ logical operator value was flipped.